Enrollments to our Master in Clinical Dentistry (MClinDent) Orthodontics 2020 are now open!

-The Master in Clinical Dentistry (MClinDent) Orthodontics will enable you to: treat dentofacial deformities, treat patient presenting deciduous, mixed and permanet dentition, diagnose and treat Class I, II and III malocclusions, vertical and transversal occlusal alterations, treat adult patients even with reduced dentition and/or periodontal problems, interact with other specialists and be part of a multidisciplinary team.
+The Master in Clinical Dentistry will enable students to treat dentofacial deformities, treat patient presenting deciduous, mixed and permanent dentition, diagnose and treat Class I, II and III malocclusions, vertical and transversal occlusal alterations, treat adult patients even with reduced dentition and/or periodontal problems, interact with other specialists and be part of a multidisciplinary team.

 Subjects will be taught through group sessions, seminars practical skills training, and students-led enhancement sessions.
-Once the clinic and the supervisor are selected and confirmed by UCM in line with regulatory requirements, a learning agreement shall be signed between the parties to outline the quality assurance procedures, the learning outcomes, assessment and reporting processes.
+Practical lessons and internships will be carried out at dental clinics and hospitals: once the clinic has been selected and confirmed by UCM, a learning agreement shall be signed between the parties with the aim to outline the quality assurance procedures, learning outcomes, assessment and reporting processes; a clinic supervisor will be appointed to support the learner during the period of practice.
 In all cases, students have to be responsible for ensuring that they have the necessary warrants/authority/insurance to perform clinical practice.

-The Master in Clinical Dentistry (MQF Level 7, Mode of Study: Part-time, Duration: 4 Years, ECTS: 180, Language: Italian-English) issued by UCM United Campus of Malta HEI Foundation, is accredited by the National Commission for Further and Higher Education and is based on the Malta Qualifications Framework (MQF)1
+The Master in Clinical Dentistry (MQF/EQF Level 7, Part-time based study, Duration 4 Years, 180 ECTS, English language) issued by UCM United Campus of Malta HEI Foundation, is accredited by the National Commission for Further and Higher Education of Malta, and is based on the Malta Qualifications Framework (MQF) and European Qualification Framework (EQF).

 The Malta Qualifications Framework is mapped against:

 - the Qualifications Frameworks in the European Higher Education Area (QF/EHEA);

 The UCM graduate with Master in Clinical Dentistry Orthodontics who aims to work in Italy will have options of: